kstenerud/concise-encoding/cte-specification.md

 ### Version Specifier

 All CTE documents must begin with a version specifier, which must not be preceded by whitespace.
-In other words, the very first byte of a CTE document must be `v` (0x76).
+In other words, the very first byte of a CTE document must be `c` (0x63).

-The version specifier is the lowercase letter `v` followed immediately by a number representing the version of this specification that the document adheres to (there must not be whitespace between the `v` and the number).
+The version specifier is the lowercase letter `c` followed immediately by a number representing the version of this specification that the document adheres to (there must not be whitespace between the `c` and the number).
 The version specifier must be followed by whitespace to separate it from the rest of the document.

-Note: Because CBE places the version as the first byte in a document, the version value 118 is invalid.
-If 118 were allowed, it would clash with CTE when differentiating the file type by its contents because CTE uses `v` (0x76, or 118) as its first byte.
+Note: Because CBE places the version as the first byte in a document, the version value 99 is invalid.
+If 99 were allowed, it would clash with CTE when differentiating the file type by its contents because CTE uses `c` (0x63, or 99) as its first byte.

 #### Examples

-    v1
+    c1
     {
         a = 1
     }

 Or:

-    v1 "this is a string"
+    c1 "this is a string"

 ### Maximum Depth